tulliapadellini/rainbaud/README.md

 full-text of this poetry is provided in the package, as the data-object `drunkenboat`.
 In the `create.palette` function, the whole poem is summarized into `n.colors` words, representing the key topic of the composition, by means of Latent Dirichlet Allocation.
-Each of this word is then converted to colors through Picular.
+Each of these words is then converted to colors through Picular.
 As we have seen before, however, the Picular call returns 20 colors for each word, hence it is necessary to summarize them into one.
 Here we propose 3 aggregation